arugyani/shopIQ/backend/src/readme.md

 ## Utils
 Utilities are helper functions or modules that provide a set of tools or methods to perform common, often repeated tasks across your application.

+# Gemini API - ENV File
+The Gemini API requires API secrets which can be found in discord/backend-notes Put this `.env` file in your backend folder to unlock the gemini api.
+Plz don't commit this env to github, if you do plz let Divyam know so he can create a new API Key thanks ; )